Committees

 The goal of the Committee of Adjustment is to provide for, and conduct, an open, transparent, public and fair hearing by:

-• Making informed decisions with appropriate, well-thought out conditions that are relevant to the nature of the application and context of the lands, building or structure; and,
+• making informed decisions with appropriate, well-thought out conditions that are relevant to the nature of the application and context of the lands, building or structure

 The Committee of Adjustment was formed by Council under Section 44 of the Planning Act.
 The committee operates under the provisions of the Planning Act and the Statutory Powers Procedure Act, in addition to the City of Waterloo Procedure By-law.